Lifting and restricting t-structures: Connections with silting theory

 Note that it follows from \cite[Theorem 4.6]{L} that every intermediate and homotopically smashing t-structure $(\mathbf{X},\mathbf{Y})$ in $D(A)$ is cosilting with respect to a pure-injective cosilting object $C$ in $D(A)$ with bounded cohomology.
 In fact, $C$ has non-zero cohomology only in the interval determined by the intermediate condition, and we can choose $C$ to be a bounded complex of injective $A$-modules.
 In particular, every t-structure in $D(A)$ obtained from lifting via homotopy colimits is controlled by such a cosilting complex.
 In general, however, we do not know how to deduce from the properties of the cosilting complex, if the associated t-structure restricts to $D^b(A)$; only partial results are available.
 For example, cosilting t-structures with respect to 2-term cosilting complexes of injective $A$-modules are (up to shift) precisely HRS-t-structures with respect to torsion pairs of finite type in $\Mod(A)$ (see \cite[Corollary 3.9]{A}).
 Thus, if $A$ is right noetherian, they restrict to $D^b(A)$ by Proposition \ref{HRS}.
 On the other hand, it follows from Example \ref{Kronecker} that not every cosilting t-structure with respect to a 3-term cosilting complex restricts to $D^b(A)$.

 Next, we discuss various conditions for the lifted t-structures to be silting as well.
-For this purpose, we restrict ourselves to the case when $A$ is a finite dimensional algebra, which allows us to make use of the fundamental bijections by Koenig and Yang \cite{KY}.
+For this purpose, we restrict ourselves to the case when $A$ is a finite dimensional algebra, which allows us to use the fundamental correspondences from \cite{KY}.